-Transfer files between an STFP server and cloud storage services
+Transfer files between an STFP server and cloud storage services like Dropbox

 The Secure File Transfer Protocol (SFTP) is a common method used to transfer files in an encrypted format.
 However, setting up data feeds between an SFTP server and a cloud storage account can be more challenging since the SFTP protocol does not support connections directly to services like Dropbox, Box, Google Drive, OneDrive, or Amazon S3.